Lafalasidosi/schenken/system.md

 - 2X is weak and to play,
 - 2NT is natural but doesn't promise a stopper,
 - Double is takeout for the other suits, and
-- a cue bid is Game-forcing Stayman,
+- a cue bid is Game-forcing Stayman.

-however, Texas transfers still apply.
+However, Texas transfers still apply.

+### 2NT

+11-16 HCP, 5-5 or better in the Minors

+- 4/c///d/ response: 1430 for the suit bid

+However Opener responds, we play Minwood: bid 5 of the _other_ minor to ask for _specific_ Kings.

+### 3NT

+Gambling: solid 7-card suit in /d/, /h/, or /s/.
+4/c/ by Responder asks Opener to bid his suit.